 43-44, 52-53.
-Pno, VI: Beethoven's - might elicit a hastening towards and lingering at the apex, with vibrato in VI, noticeable asynchrony in Pno, and a relaxation of tempo after (3/b/v).
+Pno, VI: Beethoven's \longrightarrow might elicit a hastening towards and lingering at the apex, with vibrato in VI, noticeable asynchrony in Pno, and a relaxation of tempo after (3/b/v).

-40,50.
+46, 50.
 Pno, VI: The crescendi might encourage hastening.

 40iii.
 VI: The editors are evidently divided on whether the turn after the trill should be with a-natural or a-flat.
 An open A-string is obviously intended by those who remain in 1st position: David, Hermann (who specifies a‡), Brodsky, Halir, Seybold.
 The others, who go up the D-string, probably expected a‡; Singer, Auer specify it.
-It is probable, however, that Beethoven envisaged the turn with A‡, because in cases where an accidental in the turn was envisage, he usually specified this by writing out the turn.